laser-tag-tracker/laser-tag-tracker-android/README.md

 public Button myButton;
 ```

-It remove from the code the boilerplate `findViewById` calls.
+It removes from the code, the boilerplate `findViewById` calls.

 ## JetPack Navigation